 One of the first questions a beekeeper asks is, “What kind of bees should I keep?”
-There are many bees to choose from: Carniolian, German, Italian, Russian and Buckfast bees, to name a few.
+There are many bees to choose from: Carniolan, German, Italian, Russian, and Buckfast bees, to name a few.
 Which is the right one to keep?
 The answer is “It depends.”

 Let’s chat about the pros and cons of different varieties so you can make the best decision for your situation as you are learning how to raise bees.

 Buckfast bees were developed by Brother Adam who was a monk at Buckfast Abby in England in the early 1900s.
 He was in charge of the bees in the Abby during the time when the acarine parasite mite (a tracheal mite) invaded and killed thousands of bee colonies across England.
 He took the hives that survived and started a breeding program which eventually produced the Buckfast bees.

 Low inclination to sting

 The biggest con to Buckfast bees is that if you let them naturally requeen, the second generation likely to be aggressive.
 So you will need to continue to purchase Buckfast queens in order to keep the aggressiveness low.

 Carniolan bees are a subspecies of the western honeybee and originated in what is now Slovenia.
 They can also be found in Hungary, Romania, Croatia, Bosnia, Herzegovina, and Serbia.

 Defend their hive well from pests